MicrosoftDocs/biztalk-docs/biztalk/core/third-and-fourth-parameters-of-the-database-lookup-functoid-must-be-constants.md

 ---
 description: "Learn more about: Error - Third and Fourth Parameters of the Database Lookup Functoid Must Be Constants."
-title: "Error - Third and Fourth Parameters of the Database Lookup Functoid Must Be Constants. | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Error - Third and Fourth Parameters of the Database Lookup Functoid Must Be Constants." ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: fb2b4859-2b8b-4864-8791-f8c4656f734e
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Error - Third and Fourth Parameters of the Database Lookup Functoid Must Be Constants.
 **Error Code**